EddyTheCo/qmlonline/README.md

 # QmlOnline

 This repo produce a Qt application that allows to run Qml code interactively.
 The resulting application can access QML types defined in C++ .
 The purpose of this repo is to show online some  C++/Qt/Qml projects.
-For doing that the repo contains a wasm folder that produce a [web page](FILL_GIT_REPO), integrating a JavaScript code editor  to the compiled Qt application of this repo.
+For doing that the repo contains a wasm folder that produce a [web page](https://eddytheco.github.io/qmlonline/wasm/), integrating a JavaScript code editor  to the compiled Qt application of this repo.
 The integration is made by compiling the Qt application to Webassembly.

 ## Compile the WASM file and Qt-JavaScript Api

-Clone the FILL_GIT_REPO repo
+Clone the repo
 ```
-git clone qmlonline
+git clone git@github.com:EddyTheCo/qmlonline.git qmlonline
 ```
 Create build directory and build from there.
 ```